Be honest and show us the real you – Corinne Dugdale, graduate recruitment adviser, BT

 - It’s also worth thinking of other good examples of times when you have used the skills that BT are looking for or tackled particular challenges that you’d be likely to face while working at BT (eg through extracurricular activities, voluntary work, part-time jobs or university projects).

 - Remind yourself of BT’s values of ‘personal, simple and brilliant’.
-Additionally, have a good look round its careers website and you'll see that BT places strong emphasis on putting its customers first, for example.
+Additionally, have a good look around its careers website and you'll see that BT places strong emphasis on putting its customers first, for example.

 Answering ‘give us an example…’ questions